iiVertex/wizard/README.md

 - **Past Papers Access**: Quickly find and download past exam papers.

 ## How It Works
 The website organizes past papers into an easily navigable structure, allowing users to select subjects and years without unnecessary complexity.
-All materials are conveniently hosted and can be accessed directly via the browser
+All materials are conveniently hosted and can be accessed directly via the browser.

 ## Development
 This project uses: